 Both blackheads and whiteheads are clogged pores, but the opening of the pore is different in each.
 In a blackhead, the part of the pore at the surface of the skin is stretched and open.
 The black color you see consists of dead skin cells, bacteria and oil that’s oxidized and stuck down in the pore.
 Because the top of the pore is open, the scientific term for a blackhead is an open comedone.

-White heads: A white head is also a clogged pore, except, unlike a black head, the top of the pore is not stretched open and exposing the clogged portion.
-The pore is still clogged, but the surface of the pore is closed so dermatologists call this a closed comedone.
+A whitehead is also a clogged pore, but unlike a black head, the top of the pore is not stretched open.
+The surface of the pore is closed, so dermatologists call this a closed comedone.

 If you have clogged pores of any kind — blackheads or whiteheads — we recommend using a cleanser that contains exfoliating and acne-fighting ingredients like salicylic acid.
 Start out with a gentle cleanser like the La Roche-Posay Effaclar Medicated Gel Acne Face Wash, that removes dirt, oil and makeup while also gently exfoliating to prevent pores from clogging in the first place.

 To prevent excess oil that can clog pores, it’s important not to dehydrate your skin by over cleansing (cleanse twice daily and if your skin feels tight or itchy afterwards, look for a more gentle option) or skipping out on moisturizer.
 Use a non-comedogenic cream like the CeraVe Daily Moisturizing Lotion.

 You can also talk to your dermatologist about prescription options if breakouts persist.
 Prescribed solutions like vitamin A-based creams can prevent pores from becoming clogged as well as prevent the formation of larger acne lesions.

 And whatever you do, don’t squeeze either of them!
 Squeezing may seem satisfying in the moment, but can do damage in the long term.